weatherdivagit/WeatherServer/README.md

-## WeatherServer (Flask server with API) : using rtree to solve n suqre problem and caching grib index to save memory
+## WeatherServer (Flask server with API) : using rtree to solve n square problem and caching grib index to save memory
 ### A Quick Overview of Weather Models
 1. Global models:
  * Global Forecast System(GFS): It is at about 18 miles (28 kilometers) between grid points.
 You can read more about it through [NOAA](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs).
 It is free and you can download the data from this [link](http://nomads.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/).